Fatalwgx/LevZavodskov/SQLscript/README.md

 Automated SQL comparator used to find discrepancies between two similar or supposedly identical tables, dbs.

-In production this code was compiled as an executable to avoid any enviromental requiremts to run it.
+In production this code was compiled as an executable to avoid any environmental requiremts to run it.

 ### Steps to run it: